Matrix

 Funding Round in 2024

-Arcfra is a technology company specializing in enterprise cloud infrastructure.
-It offers a full-stack, software-defined platform that simplifies on-premises cloud management.
-The platform provides a range of services, including computing, storage, networking, security, backup, disaster recovery, and Kubernetes support.
-It supports both virtual machines and containers, ensuring flexibility and future-proofing.
-Arcfra's platform is designed to streamline infrastructure management, enabling enterprises to build robust, modern on-premises cloud environments.
+Arcfra is a technology company that specializes in simplifying on-premises enterprise cloud infrastructure.
+It offers a full-stack, software-defined platform that enables businesses to build robust, future-proof infrastructure from bare metal.
+The platform provides a range of services, including computing, storage, networking, security, backup, disaster recovery, and Kubernetes support, all within a single stack.
+It supports both virtual machines and containers, ensuring flexibility and adaptability for enterprises in the cloud and AI era.

 RootCloud